 As of 2019 Starve Ups, Oregon’s Startup Scalerator, and its membership companies have hit the following milestones and results as a collective:

 Accelerated and scalerated over a total of 20 classes from 2000 to 2019.

 Oregon’s 1st accelerator and its only scalerator (end-to-end) is on its way to 20.

 Via membership companies and public events including Launch Pad and Venture Community.

 6 of 7 original founding companies positively exited for nearly $60M and 1 remains.

 Companies participate 21 times the number of weeks accelerating in scalerator.

 After 19 years equaling any accelerator in the world and outpacing nearly all.

 On average 83-86% of startups fail by year 8 bringing no return to shareholders.

-At this time amongst membership companies, more than double to date.
+At this time amongst membership companies, more than double that total to date.